* This is the Consumer Version. *

 Not all types of cholesterol increase the risk of atherosclerosis.
 A high level of HDL (good) cholesterol decreases the risk of atherosclerosis, and a low level increases the risk.

 The desired level of total cholesterol, which includes LDL and HDL cholesterol and triglycerides, is 140 to 200 mg/dL (3.6 to 5.2 mmol/L).
 Risk of a heart attack more than doubles when the total cholesterol level approaches 300 mg/dL (7.8 mmol/L).
 The risk is decreased when the LDL cholesterol level is below 130 mg/dL (3.4 mmol/L), and the HDL cholesterol level is above 40 mg/dL (1 mmol/L).
-In high-risk people, such as those who have diabetes or who already have atherosclerotic heart disease, heart attacks, stroke, or bypass surgery, LDL cholesterol should be below 70 mg/dL (1.8 mmol/L—see Overview of Cholesterol and Lipid Disorders).
+In high-risk people, such as those who have diabetes or who already have atherosclerotic heart disease, heart attacks, stroke, or bypass surgery, LDL cholesterol should be below 70 mg/dL (1.8 mmol/L—see page Overview of Cholesterol and Lipid Disorders).
 However, the percentage of HDL cholesterol in relation to total cholesterol is a more reliable measure of risk than is the total or LDL cholesterol level.
 HDL cholesterol should account for more than 25% of total cholesterol.
 High triglyceride levels are often associated with low HDL cholesterol levels.
 However, evidence suggests that high triglyceride levels alone may also slightly increase the risk of atherosclerosis.

 Uncontrolled high diastolic or systolic blood pressure is a risk factor for heart attack and stroke, which are caused by atherosclerosis.
 The risk of cardiovascular disease starts increasing when blood pressure levels are above 110/75 mm Hg.
 Reducing high blood pressure clearly lowers risk.
 Doctors usually try to achieve a blood pressure of less than 140/90 mm Hg, and often less than 130/80 mm Hg in people with diabetes or kidney disease.

-People who have type 1 diabetes (see Diabetes Mellitus) tend to develop disease that affects small arteries, such as those in the eyes, nerves, and kidneys, leading to vision loss, nerve damage, and kidney failure.
+People who have type 1 diabetes (see page Diabetes Mellitus (DM)) tend to develop disease that affects small arteries, such as those in the eyes, nerves, and kidneys, leading to vision loss, nerve damage, and kidney failure.
 Some people with type 1 diabetes and most people with type 2 diabetes tend to develop atherosclerosis in large arteries.
 These people also tend to develop atherosclerosis at an earlier age and more extensively than do people who do not have diabetes.
 The risk of developing atherosclerosis is 2 to 6 times higher for people with diabetes, particularly women.
 Women who have diabetes, unlike those who do not, are not protected from atherosclerosis before menopause.
 People who have diabetes have the same risk of death as someone who has had a prior heart attack, and doctors usually try to help these people keep other risk factors (such as high cholesterol levels and high blood pressure) under careful control.

 Obesity, particularly abdominal (truncal) obesity, increases the risk of coronary artery disease (atherosclerosis of the arteries that supply blood to the heart).
 Abdominal obesity increases the risk of other risk factors for atherosclerosis: high blood pressure, type 2 diabetes, and high cholesterol levels.
 Losing weight reduces the risk of all these disorders.